lamberta/devkit-doc/api/ui/filter.md

 	* `b {number} = 0` ---Blue component.
 	* `a {number} = 0` ---Alpha component.

-A generic class that specilized filters inherit from.
+A generic class that specialized filters inherit from.

 ~~~
 var filter = new Filter();